ygean/SE_DenseNet/README.md

  Click my **[blog](http://www.zhouyuangan.cn/2018/11/se_densenet-modify-densenet-with-champion-network-of-the-2017-classification-task-named-squeeze-and-excitation-network/)**  if you want to know more edited se_densenet details.

- And Chinese bersion blog is at [here](https://zhuanlan.zhihu.com/p/48499356)
+ And Chinese version blog is at [here](https://zhuanlan.zhihu.com/p/48499356)

 ## Usage